2KAbhishek/co-author.nvim/README.md

 ## How it was built

-co-author.nvim was built using `nvim, lua`
+co-author.nvim was built using `neovim, lua`

 ## Challenges faced